Community Engagement

 When the City Council considers proposed policies and projects, the process includes opportunities for the public to share thoughts and provide feedback.

-Tools include surveys, comment forms, interactive story maps, public forums and open houses, email, and social media outreach, and more.
+Tools include surveys, comment forms, interactive story maps, public forums and open houses, email and social media outreach, and more.
 Results from all input methods are compiled into Community Input Reports and published for public review.
 The City Council uses the information in the Community Input Reports when making decisions.

 Statistically Valid Community Surveys